RicoValdezio/RoR2-GeneticVariantsPatch/Thunderstore Stuff/README.md

 ------------
 - This is a prototype build of this concept, so balance and polish haven't been taken care of yet
 - If you run into any bugs or have feedback, either reach out in the discord or contribute a issue on the github
+- Have a better idea for an icon?
+I'll gladly take it since the current one is not great

 Changelog
 -----------